 The App & Control Panel

 At it’s foundation, the most impressive feature GoToMeeting has to offer is the app.
-If you use GoToMeeting and don’t have the desktop app downloaded, download the web app.
-There are loads of reasons to use the web app, but the best feature is how quickly you can launch a meeting when the app is already downloaded on your computer.
+If you use GoToMeeting and don’t have the GoToMeeting desktop app downloaded, download the web app.
+There are loads of reasons to use the web app, but the best feature is how quickly you can launch a meeting when you have already gone through the process to download the GoToMeeting desktop app on your computer.
 This is especially useful if you have reoccurring meetings on a weekly basis with clients, as all you’ll be able to launch GoToMeeting with just a click of a button.

-With the app you’ll also get the benefits of the desktop control panel.
+With the GoToMeeting app downloaded, you’ll also get the benefits of the desktop control panel.
 Trust me, you’ll want this open.
 The control panel makes it possible for you to do the following things:

 - Share your screen and give presenter abilities to others, which is helpful when reviewing reports or content